Patagonia Nine Trails Waist Pack 8L Review

 Our Analysis and Test Results

-The Nine Trails waist pack delivered respectable on-trail performance.
-We had serious gripes with some of the fit and design aspects of this bag.
-That said, it scored mid-pack in most metrics and excelled in the important storage metric.
+The Nine Trails waist pack delivers respectable on-trail performance, though we had serious gripes with some of the fit and design aspects.
+That said, it scores mid-pack in most areas, excelling in the important storage metric.
 Given its strengths in a couple key metrics, this pack came out of our comparative analysis in a respectable position.
-No, this bag is not an award winner, but it is a functional option with loads of storage that could also work well for day hikes.
+No, it's not an award winner, but it is a functional option with loads of storage that can also work well for day hikes.

 Ease of Drinking

-The ease of drinking metric was kind to the Nine Trails pack.
+This metric is kind to the Nine Trails pack.
 The hose routing is smart and avoids any sharp bends or potential kings that can obstruct water flow.
 The hose is of appropriate length and will work well for riders with even the longest torso.
-The nozzle is fine and the clip that holds the hose while not in use is serviceable and a nice alternative to the finicky magnetic systems.
+The nozzle is fine, and the clip that holds the hose while not in use is serviceable and a nice alternative to the finicky magnetic systems of many packs.

 The Nine Trails uses a round nozzle that delivers a solid flow of water with minimal effort.
 Some of the other bags in our test use more of a rectangular nozzle that requires riders to bite down softly prior to pulling water.
 The round nozzles do not require a bite.
-We find this to be a little more user-friendly however we don't think the water flow is quite as strong.
+We find this to be a little more user-friendly; however, the water flow isn't quite as strong.

 Ease of Filling

-The Patagonia hip pack also scored well in the ease of filling metric.
+The Nine Trails also scores well here.
 If you have read more than one of our hip pack reviews, you will notice we love the quick-connect hose/bladder interface.
-The Nine Trails has this easy-to-use system which makes filling the bladder much cleaner and simpler.
+The Nine Trails has this easy-to-use system, which makes filling the bladder much cleaner and more straightforward.
 The slider system opens and closes this pack with ease.

-A common dilemma when filling a bladder-style pack is trying to decide whether it is best to pull the bladder out of the bag to fill or try and fill it while in the bag.
+A common dilemma when filling a bladder-style pack is trying to decide whether it is best to pull the bladder out of the bag to fill or try and fill it while it's still inside the bag.
 Do you risk a little spillage and try and thread the needle by filling the bladder while in place?
 Or do you go through the process of removing the bladder entirely to do it right.
-With the quick-connect bladder/hose system that is found on the Patagonia pack, that decision is simple.
-It is very easy to disconnect the hose from the bladder making removal of the bladder.
-You don't need to pull the entire hose out to remove the bladder.
-Removing the hose from its often-finicky routing is more of a hassle than it sounds.
-The Nine Trails makes it quite easy.
+With the quick-connect bladder/hose system that is found on this pack, that decision is simple.
+It is very easy to disconnect the hose from the bladder making simple removal a no-brainer.

 This pack uses a folding/slider closure system.
 We find this is significantly easier to work with than a screw-on cap.
 Just fold the top of the bladder over to expose some plastic tracks.
 Then, push the slider over the track to seal-off the bladder.
-This does take a little bit of getting used to and you need to make sure you fold the bladder in the correct direction.
+This does take a little bit of getting used to, and you need to make sure you fold the bladder in the correct direction.
 That said, it becomes second nature pretty quickly.
-With screw-on systems, it is easy to think that you have a flush cap that is secure, only to find spilling water and making the realization that the cap isn't on totally straight.
+With screw-on systems, it is easy to think that you have a flush cap that is secure, only to find water spilling later from the cap not being on straight.
 This is more common than you might think and can be a wet and slippery mistake.

-The Nine Trails is a reasonably comfortable pack that is not without its quirks.
+The Nine Trails is a reasonably comfortable pack, though It is not without its quirks.

-First the good, this pack has a nice feel against your body.
-Whether you are wearing a super thin jersey or a wind shell, the pack feels good.
+First, the good: this pack has a nice feel against the body whether you are wearing a super thin jersey or a wind shell.
 There is no scratchy feel or any pressure points.
 The backing of the main storage area, or the part that sits on your lumbar, is dialed.
 There is a screen covering some ribbed, channeled, firm material that promotes airflow.
 This allows a little bit of heat and moisture to escape.
 It is always difficult to judge how well this works, but we found this back panel was usually pretty dry after a ride.
 The hip wings, or the portion that wraps around your waist, are quite soft and pleasant against the body.
 This area doesn't have any features to promote airflow, but it isn't really necessary here.
-The waist belt is relatively wide, and the plastic buckle has been offset to the left so that it doesn't conflict with your zipper or button on your shorts.
+The waist belt is relatively wide, and the plastic buckle has been offset to the left so that it doesn't conflict with the zipper or button on your shorts.

-When you are wearing the pack, there is a gap at the junction of the main portion of the bag and the wings.
-No matter how tightly you cinch up the waistband, we had a difficult time getting it to lay flat against your hips.
+When you are wearing this pack, there is a gap at the junction of the main portion of the bag and the wings.
+No matter how tightly we cinched up the waistband, we had a difficult time getting it to lay flat against the hips.
 A lot of other bags have supplemental straps that you can yank on to close this gap.
-Simply put, the Nine Trails doesn't conform to your waist as well as the other packs.
+Simply put, the Nine Trails doesn't conform to your waist as well as others.
 It should be noted that there isn't a serious performance loss as a result, it's just clunky looking and a seemingly incomplete design.

 This pack offers a fair amount of storage space.
-The 8-liter storage capacity is one of the largest we tested.
-There are some nice features that really enhance the user-friendliness of this pack.
+The 8-liter capacity is one of the largest we tested.
+There are also some nice features that really enhance the user-friendliness.

 The front compartment has a velcro flap at the top and two vertical zippers on the side.
 Upon undoing the velcro and unzipping the pocket, there is a flap that folds outward.
 On the inside of that flap, there is a zipped pocket that would be great for cash, a credit card, and light items you do not want to lose.
 On the main portion of this compartment, there are two elasticized mesh slots for a multi-tool, a carefully packed tube, tire levers, and some CO2.
-There is also a clip-on a length of string-like fabric to clip your keys.
-Ther are also 2 lengths of webbing with plastic hooks on the end that can be used to hook onto the top of the front flap.
-This gives you the ability to attach large or bulky item to the outside of the pack, but it leaves this compartment open when in use.
+There is also a clip-on length of string-like fabric to clip your keys.
+Two lengths of webbing with plastic hooks on the end can be used to hook onto the top of the front flap.
+This gives you the ability to attach large or bulky items to the outside, but it leaves the compartment open when in use.

 There is some storage in the front of the bladder pocket for a peanut butter and jelly sandwich or some larger items like a neatly folded rain shell.
 On the exterior of the main bag, there are two vertical slots that look like water bottle holders.
 They are a little too tight to shove a bottle into, but we think they are a great option for an apple core or any sticky or dirty item you don't want to keep in the bag.

 The Nine Trails pack weighs 371 grams without the bladder or any items in the pack.
-This is on the heavier end of the spectrum of the packs in this test, and not surprising given the amount of storage this pack provides.
+This is on the heavier end of the spectrum of the packs in this test, not surprising given the amount of storage it provides.

 Ease of Cleaning

-The Patagonia pack is quite easy to clean.
+This is quite an easy pack to clean.
 Again, it comes down to the quick-connect bladder system that makes removal a breeze.

 The fact that you can pull the bladder out of the bag very easily, without touching the hose, gives far more incentive to clean it.
-We all know if a process is more difficult, we are less likely to do said process.
-Pulling the bladder out is easy so there is no excuse to not keep it clean.
-Bags without the quick-connect system force you to pull the hose out along with the bladder which is a hassle and more difficult than it sounds.
-It might dissuade users from wanting to clean the bladder as often.
+We all know if a process is more difficult, we are less likely to make it happen.
+But with the Nine Trails, pulling the bladder out is easy, so there is no excuse not to keep it clean.
+Bags without the quick-connect system force you to pull the hose out along with the bladder, which is a hassle and might dissuade users from wanting to clean the bladder as often.

 The hose can stay in place for basic bladder cleaning.
 That said, we do recommend cleaning the hose monthly with a pipe cleaner.
-With a clear hose, it is pretty easy to notice when the bladder is starting to get a little funky.
-The slider-style opening of the HydraPak bladder opens wide and makes getting your hand inside for a scrub down a snap.
+With a clear hose, it is pretty easy to notice when it's starting to get a little funky.
+The slider-style opening of the HydraPak bladder portion also opens wide, making getting your hand inside for a scrub down a snap.

-At $119, the Nine Trails hip pack is an okay value .
-While we didn't love the overall performance and design of this bag, it does work.
+The Nine Trails hip pack is an okay value .
+The high-price tag and overall performance and design of this bag are underwhelming, but it does work.
 In addition, Patagonia has a long-running reputation for providing great customer service and warranty support.
 This cannot be understated, especially for those who are hard on their gear.